Could Your Long-Term Care Premiums Be Hiding in Plain Sight?

 Yet the hybrids aren't perfect.
 As a general rule of thumb in the insurance marketplace, the more your policy covers you against a range of outcomes, the more you're apt to pay for it relative to a single-outcome policy like pure long-term care insurance.
 (It's obvious that a homeowner's policy that includes protection against fires, floods, and theft should cost more than one that protects against theft alone.)

 Things get more complicated when swapping an annuity or life-insurance policy for a pure, standalone long-term care policy.
 For one thing, the number of available long-term care policies has shrunk dramatically over the past decade and a half, owing to a poor claims experience on the part of the insurers.
-There were more than 125 insurance companies selling policies in 2000, but that number had shriveled to 15 by 2014.
 Not only are would-be buyers of pure long-term care policies shopping in a shallower pool (so insurers have less incentive to be competitive), but it's impossible to find long-term care insurance that's available with a single premium.
 (Insurers realized that the single premium arrangement locked them into lower premiums than would actually be needed to satisfy claims.)

 That has a couple of implications.
-First, today's purchasers of pure long-term care policies are subject to the threat further premium increases; in the most recent example, Genworth received approval from state regulators to hike premiums by 58% on existing policies.
+First, today's purchasers of pure long-term care policies are subject to the threat further premium increases.
 There are also logistical challenges to purchasing long-term care insurance because single-premium products are no longer available.
-In order to exchange into such a product from a life insurance contract or annuity, the policyholder must conduct a series of 1035 exchanges to complete the "buy," as Kitces discusses here.
-That may be fine for those who have a trusted financial advisor who can carry out the staged transactions, but is cumbersome for people who are managing the transactions on their own.
+In order to exchange into such a product from a life insurance contract or annuity, the policyholder must conduct a series of 1035 exchanges to complete the "buy."
+Some insurers can't process these transactions, and the staged transactions may be cumbersome for people who are executing them on their own.
+That underscores the value of working with a trusted financial advisor to help gauge the appropriateness of these transactions and execute them.